 - have a very high temperature or you feel hot and shivery

-Your GP will ask about your symptoms and can carry out a simple examination to help determine which type of vertigo you may have, and discuss how best to treat it.
+Your GP will ask about your symptoms and can carry out a simple examination to help work out which type of vertigo you may have, and discuss how best to treat it.